Frequently Asked Questions about EPIC Productions

 It’s just fine to change your mind after the casting call!
 Please come skate regardless of how sure you are.
-You don’t need to decide until about a week later, when membership registration is due, so you can think about it until then.
-If you have questions, come to our parent meeting (1st week of December) or contact Marianne Strobel (firstname.lastname@example.org) or the volunteer Team Manager Rosa Martey at email@example.com.
+You don’t need to decide until membership registration is due, which is about a week later.
+If you have questions, come to our parent meeting (1st week of December) or contact Marianne Strobel (email@example.com) or the volunteer Team Manager Rosa Martey at firstname.lastname@example.org.

 What kinds of roles can I get?

 Skaters will each have two roles: one in the large ensemble with all skaters, and one in a mini-ensemble of 3 – 7 skaters.
 All skaters have featured moments.
 Younger skaters often skate in trios or quartets, and more advanced skaters have featured vignettes.
 Roles include exciting theatrical costumes and many skaters use props.